Estonia has just dropped all of it's COVID-19 travel restrictions, but how much do you know about this small Baltic nation?

 Between winter and spring, Estonia experiences a wet season like no other.

-Each year, the well overflows, creating an enormous flow of 100 litres per season, leaving residents mesmerized.
+Each year, the 2.4 metre deep well overflows, creating an enormous flow of 100 litres per second, leaving residents mesmerized.

 Tartu, the most tilted city in Europe